xirf/latex_math_evaluator/doc/validation.md

 ### Variables Are Valid

 Validation checks syntax only.
-Undefined variables do NOT cause validation to fail:
+Undefined variables do not cause validation to fail:

 ```dart
 // These are all valid - variables don't need to be defined for validation